docker/docs/docker-hub/billing/faq.md

 ### What are the rate limits for free subscriptions?

 Anonymous and Free subscriptions are subject to rate limits on container image pull requests.
-You can get more information at the [Rate Limiting Information](.../download-rate-limit.md#how-do-i-authenticate-pull-requests) page.
+You can get more information at the [Rate Limiting Information](https://docs.docker.com/docker-hub/download-rate-limit/#how-do-i-authenticate-pull-requests){:target="blank" rel="noopener" class=""} page.

 ### We have a number of agents, users, and seats and it's difficult to track and manage the accounts.
 Can we get our organization IP addresses enabled for access instead?